l-magnificence/l-magnificence/README.md

 ### Hi there 👋
+Here are some ideas to get you started:

+- 🔭 I’m currently working on analyses of scRNA-seq and scATAC-seq data
 <!--
 **l-magnificence/l-magnificence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.